-Remember that if you’re receiving anal sex, you need to be in control of it, to whatever degree you want.
+Remember that if you’re receiving anal sex (of the penetrative or oral-anal variety), you need to be in control of it, to whatever degree you want.
 You will need to control the speed and he will need to listen to you, otherwise it will be uncomfortable and it will stop.
 The opportunity might be lost until some trust can be rebuilt.

-Here are three things to try to help make anal sex better.
+Here are 4 things to try to help make anal sex better.

 - Lube.
 You probably already know that lube or a high-quality intimate moisturizer is essential for anal sex.
 The more the better.
 Apply enough to squeeze a manatee through a letterbox, and then apply more.
 The more lube involved, the more pleasurable it will be for both of you.
 It’s as simple as that.

 - Condoms.
 Condoms are great for anal, and not only because they enhance your sexual safety.
 Condoms actually make anal sex better because their smoothness responds better to lube than skin does.
 Condoms glide easier, and as a result are more comfortable.
-What’s more, they can help prevent him climaxing too soon too.
+What’s more, they can help prevent the thrusting partner from climaxing too soon too.

-To sum up, the most important part of enjoying better anal sex, or any kind of sex for that matter, is talking.
-The most sensitive erogenous zone is between the ears, stimulate that one and the sex will always be mindblowing.
+The most important part of enjoying better anal sex, or any kind of sex for that matter, is talking.
+The most sensitive erogenous zone is between the ears, stimulate that one and the sex will always be mind-blowing.